So, first, let's differentiate between a loan signing agent and a notary public.

 There are roughly 100 to 150 pages in a standard set of loan documents that needs signatures, initials, and dates on them.
 A loan signing agent knows exactly where the borrower needs to sign, date and initial on those loan documents.

-And that is the difference between a loan signing agent and Notary Public.
+That is the difference between a loan signing agent and Notary Public.
 A signing agent does not charge by the signature (or stamp) like a notary public.
 A loan signing agent charges a flat fee of $75 to $200 for their SKILL of knowing how to execute a loan signing.

 So why do signing agents get paid so much for a relatively easy task?